-Finding food recipes and snacks for kids that aren’t loaded with preservatives, refined sugar and grains, and artificial colors and flavors is no easy feat.
+Finding food recipes and healthy snacks for kids that aren’t loaded with preservatives, refined sugar and grains, and artificial colors and flavors is no easy feat.
 While some food manufacturers have made strides to create cleaner foods for kids that focus on healthy, wholesome ingredients, there are still plenty of unhealthy options at the grocery store.

 But don’t despair: We’ve come up with 26 fun, healthy snacks for kids so you can win at snack time — and even get your kids to participate along the way.